Art 305 - Art and Mass Culture » Fall 2022 » Chapter Nine Quiz

 Dr. Brown discusses four basic strategies of persuasion.
 These strategies emphasize:

-A. experience over manipulation
+A. experience over information

 B. information over experience